ScotlynTurner/startup/README.md

 - Choice to play again once an ending is reached

 ### Technologies
 - **HTML** - Uses correct HTML structure for application.
-Four HTML pages.
-One for login, one for the home page, two for the story and options, one for the end result, one to diplay friends' achievements, and one to display personal achievements.
+Nine HTML pages.
+One for login, one for the home page, four for the story and options, one for the end result, one to diplay friends' achievements, and one to display personal achievements.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 - **JavaScript** - Provides login, option display, applying decisions, and moving to different pages.
 - **Service** - Backend service with endpoints for: